Skip to main content

 • There are no fees when projects receive payments.

-• There are no fees on redemptions if the redemption rate is 100%.
+• There are no fees on cash outs if the cash out tax rate is 0%.

-• There are no fees on payouts to other Juicebox projects.
+• There are no fees on payouts to other Juicebox projects, they are only incurred when funds leave the ecosystem.

 The fee is fixed at 2.5%.
-The Juicebox protocol itself has very minimal global governance, which you can learn about here.
+The Juicebox protocol itself has very minimal power over the protocol's levers, which you can learn about here.

 Projects can also temporarily set fees on payouts aside with Hold fees.
 This can be useful if a project needs to temporarily pull funds out of their project, but plans to return those funds to the project later on and does not want to pay fees in the interim.
 If the project does not return the funds in 28 days, the fees are processed.